bbbradsmith/nsfplay/readme.md

   * Run `wxlib.bat` to build the wxWidgets libraries.
   * Use `nsfplay.sln` to build.

-[Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/) is the target build tool.
+[Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/) is the target build tool for Windows.
 Alternatively, [MSYS2](https://www.msys2.org/) can be used to build with make instead.
 If you want to use Visual Studio 2022, see the note below about the wxWidgets Library.

 ### Make